benbyford/ai-ethics-framework/Framework.md

 - ### Explainability

   - Is there any way to explain or demonstrate the process or getting to a decision?

+- ### Perversion

+  - Is the model open to be perverted by external sources?

 - ### Third party algorithms and services